narikazu/reina/README.md

 As a bot
 --------

-First of all, follow the instructions above.
+First of all, follow the instructions above, then host the bot as a rack application on Heroku.

 Then you need to provide the following environment variables from Heroku:
 - `GITHUB_AUTH` which is your login data to GitHub in the form of `username:password`